-More than 45% of lubricating oils are consumed in automotive (motor oil and transmission fluids) and aviation applications and about 30% is used in industrial applications (greases, gearbox and metal forming lubricants).
+More than 45% of lubricating oils are consumed in automotive (motor oil and transmission fluids) and aviation applications with about 30% used in industrial applications (greases, gearbox, and metal forming lubricants).
 The remaining 2% is consumed in nonlubricating uses, such as working fluid in hydraulic pumps.
 Lubricants are made by blending additives, viscosity modifiers, ashless dispersants, detergents, inhibitors, anti-wear agents, friction modifiers, and flow enhancers into a base oil stock to meet certain performance characteristics or specifications.
-Ideal lubricants should have the following properties: excellent thermal oxidative stability, reduced friction, high temperature anti-corrosion, low sludge, pumpability at low temperatures, good elastomer compatibility, good storage stability, and no sulfur odor.
+Ideal lubricants should have the following properties:

+- · Excellent thermal oxidative stability

+- Reduced friction

+- High temperature anti-corrosion,

+- · Low sludge

+- · Pumpability at low temperatures

+- Good elastomer compatibility

+- Good storage stability

+- No sulfur odor

 Borates are used fairly widely in the manufacture of additives for lubricating oils.
 Extreme pressure additives have been developed based on the stable dispersion of alkali borate microspheres.
 Hydrated potassium and lithium borates have received much attention in this area.
-These inorganic borate spheres interact with metal load-bearing surfaces to form a film of extraordinary resilience.
+These inorganic borate spheres interact with metal loadbearing surfaces to form a film of extraordinary resilience.
 This tenacious film provides outstanding load-carrying capacity and wear protection.
 The small size and low density of dispersed borate make the lubricant very stable.
 A number of nitrogen-boron-containing additives have been proposed for lubricating oil compositions.
 They are prepared by reacting polyamines, carboxylate esters, or amine/ester mixtures with boric acid or boric oxide at elevated temperatures.

-In addition to their corrosion inhibitive properties, boron containing additives have detergent and anti-rust properties, lubrication, reduction of carbonaceous deposits, anti-knocking, low sludge formation, and anti-knocking.
+In addition to their corrosion inhibitive properties, boron-containing additives have detergent and antirust properties, lubrication, reduction of carbonaceous deposits, anti-knocking, and low sludge formation.

-3.4 Metalworking fluids
+Metalworking fluids

-Metalworking fluids are primarily used in metal cutting and grinding applications to remove metal chips, reduce friction and cool the cutting zone.
-Industrial machinery, transportation equipment and fabricated metal applications are important markets, accounting for almost 90 percent of the demand.
-The properties of metalworking fluids containing borates are rust inhibition, reduction of friction and wear, efficient cooling capability, and biocide.
+Metalworking fluids are primarily used in metal cutting and grinding applications to remove metal chips, reduce friction, and cool the cutting zone.
+Industrial machinery, transportation equipment, and fabricated metal applications are important markets, accounting for almost 90% of the demand.
+The properties of metalworking fluids containing borates are rust inhibition, reduction of friction and wear, efficient cooling capability, and as a biocide.

 Water-based metalworking fluid formulations generally include a corrosion inhibitor component.
-Traditionally, a combination of sodium nitrite and an alkanolamine has been the inhibitor of choice for ferrous metal system.
+Traditionally, a combination of sodium nitrite and an alkanolamine has been the inhibitor of choice for ferrous metal systems.
 However, concern over potential health hazards of the nitrite component has reduced or eliminated nitrite in the formulations.
-One replacement for nitrite is an adduct of Optibor boric acid and alkanolamine plus a triethanolamine (10%), biocide (1%), and water (54%) is used for light metal removal operations.
+One replacement for nitrite is an adduct of Optibor and alkanolamine plus a triethanolamine (10%), biocide (1%), and water (54%) used for light metal removal operations.
 It is designed to be diluted 80:1 before use.
-Another formulation which has been shown to be an effective inhibitor for ferrous metal systems contains 0.4% sodium nitrite, 0.3% sodium molybdate and 0.1% Borax Decahydrate.
+Another formulation which has been shown to be an effective inhibitor for ferrous metal systems contains 0.4% sodium nitrite, 0.3% sodium molybdate and 0.1% borax decahydrate.
 The presence of nitrite in this formulation is not considered hazardous since no amine containing component is used.

-The major components in cutting fluids are fatty acids, alkanolamines, Optibor boric acid, and water.
+The major components in cutting fluids are fatty acids, alkanolamines, Optibor, and water.
 Typically, cutting fluids have approximately 25% of the reaction product between boric acid and alkanolamine.
-The B_2O_3 content in cutting fluids averages about 2.6%.
+The $B_2O_3$ content in cutting fluids averages about 2.6%.
 Boric acid alkanolamine esters act as bacteriostatic agents in cutting emulsions.
 They are also corrosion inhibitors.
-The use of boric acid alkanolamine esters has led to the development of high quality water-miscible cutting fluids, longer emulsion charge life and better workplace conditions.
+The use of boric acid alkanolamine esters has led to the development of high quality water-miscible cutting fluids, longer emulsion charge life, and better workplace conditions.